Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals

-For a $g$-\Name{} stochastic process $\bm X(t) = \{X_a(t)\}_{a=1}^K$, we provide a general deviation inequality for the sum of the marginals $X_a(t)$ over any subset of arms.
+For a $g$-VCC stochastic process $\bm X(t) = \{X_a(t)\}_{a=1}^K$, we provide a general deviation inequality for the sum of the entries $X_a(t)$ over any subset of arms.
 The threshold is related to the function $g$ through the following quantities.

 \begin{definition} For $g : \Lambda \rightarrow \R^+$, we define for all $x>0$,

 We also define the convex conjugate of $g$, $ g^*(x) := \max_{\lambda \in \Lambda}~ \left(\lambda x - g(\lambda)\right)$. \end{definition}